riot/riot/doc/guide/index.md

 <p class={ foo: true, bar: 0, baz: new Date(), zorro: 'a value' }></p>
 ```

 evaluates to "foo baz zorro".
-Property names whose value is truthful is appended to the list of  class names.
-Of course you can use this notation elsewhere than class names if you find a suitable use case.
+Property names whose value is truthful are appended to the list of class names.
+Of course you can use this notation in other places than class names if you find a suitable use case.

 ### Miscellaneous